ppellaton/political-appointments-hubert-copus/codebook-main.md

 This codebook describes the variables contained in the main district court dataset we analyze in the article.
-To create this dataset, we merged data from the FJC's Integrated Database (IDB) with original data we collected from docket sheets available in each district court's electronic databases.
+To create this dataset, we merged data from the FJC's Integrated Database (IDB) with original data we collected from docket sheets available in each district court's electronic database.

 We will not describe the FJC IDB variables in detail here, and instead refer readers to the comprehensive codebooks available at